 Testing and Treatment During Pregnancy

 The birth dose of the hepatitis B vaccine and hepatitis B immune globulin (HBIG, if recommended and available) can sometimes fail to prevent transmission to newborns.
-This typically occurs in women who are HBeAg positive and have a very high viral load, allowing for the transmission of hepatitis B to your baby.
-Fortunately, there is a way to prevent transmission even if you are a woman with a high viral load.
+This typically occurs in pregnant people who are HBeAg positive and have a very high viral load, allowing for the transmission of hepatitis B to your baby.
+Fortunately, there is a way to prevent transmission even if you are a person with a high viral load.

 An HBV DNA level greater than 200,000 IU/mL or 1 million cp/ml indicates a level where the combination of the birth dose of the hepatitis B vaccine (and HBIG) will fail.
 First-line, antiviral therapy with tenofovir (TDF/viread) is recommended starting from week 28 of pregnancy until delivery but may continue 3 months postpartum.
 Please talk to your doctor about your own test results.

-All babies born to women with hepatitis B should receive a birth dose of the hepatitis B vaccine within 24 hours of delivery whether they receive treatment with an antiviral or not.
+All babies born to people with hepatitis B should receive a birth dose of the hepatitis B vaccine within 24 hours of delivery whether they receive treatment with an antiviral or not.

-All women who are diagnosed with hepatitis B should be referred to care with a knowledgeable doctor.
+All people who are diagnosed with hepatitis B should be referred to care with a knowledgeable doctor.
 Some may require continued treatment with an antiviral, many will not.
-All women need regular monitoring throughout their life since hepatitis B infection and the health of the liver can change over time.
+All people need regular monitoring throughout their life since hepatitis B infection and the health of the liver can change over time.

 Additional Resource Links: